jasonbot/cube-with-friends/README.md

 A minimal-effort server to run a locally hosted ClassiCube session.

 This should work in Linux or MacOS.
+Requires you have mono installed via `{apt,dnf,brew} install mono`.

 ## Building